-Keeping your rifle shined (pun intended) is a must.
-It not only keeps your gun firing more efficiently, but a well-cared for weapon also increases its life span, accuracy, and FPS.
+Keeping your gun clean is a must.
+That not only keeps it firing more efficiently but taking good care of your weapon will also increase its life span, accuracy and safety.
 So, taking care of your gun should be as close to your heart as your constitutional right to bare one.

 Sitting down after a blast on the ranges, or a hunt, to a gun clean, is not only good for your firearms but also very therapeutic.
 If you’re new to shooting or are a veteran just after some advice on the latest gun cleaners to hit the market, then we have you covered.